sanghyun-son/srwarp/README.md

 ## Demo

 Browse to the `src` directory and run `interactive.py` to open an interactive session.
-We note that this requires large amount of GPU memory, especially with the MRDB backbone.
+We note that this requires a large amount of GPU memory, especially with the MRDB backbone.
-We will release memory-friendly version soon.
+We will release a memory-friendly version soon.
 ```bash
 $ cd src
 # With the MDSR backbone